ClintKan/ecommerce_terraform_deployment/README.md

   - How can we ensure data security and compliance in our deployment?

 ## Conclusion
-This workload showcases the power of Terraform and Jenkins in automating the deployment process, providing a robust and scalable infrastructure for an ecommerce application.
-By leveraging IaC principles, we can ensure consistent environments and streamline updates, paving the way for more efficient development practices.
+This workload showcases the power of Terraform and Jenkins in automating the deployment process, to provide a robust, scalable and yet more resiient infrastructure for an application.
+This can be an efficient and more consistent, yet streamlined way of setting up cloud infrastructure in any environment, paving the way for more efficient development practices.

 *Insert any additional sections you find relevant here.*